Skip to Main Content

 If you do not currently have in-house staff with the capacity or experience to do the work of preparing your data, you can bring in an outside consultant.

-TXI offers a Data Maturity Accelerator engagement, which is specifically designed to assess an organization’s current level of data maturity and provide a roadmap for getting to a place where data can be used to fuel Industry 4.0 solutions, like digital twins and AI.
+TXI offers a Data Maturity Accelerator engagement, which is specifically designed to assess an organization’s current level of data maturity and provide a roadmap for getting to a place where data can be used to fuel Industry 4.0 data transformation solutions, like digital twins and AI.

 Once you’ve done this foundational data work, it’s time to build your digital twin.